robhaj/angular-ui-router/README.md

 }
 ```

 In the example above, we have the home route and about route, each with a nested route.
-The
+The `$urlRouterProvider` service exposes a method called otherwise, just like `$routeProvider` method of the same name.
+This allows to specify a default for our client-side routing, in case the end-user some how has ended up at a route that doesn't exist.